Northern Greece and the Aegean Islands 2028

 Tour Highlights

-• Visit the Nymphaeum of Mieza, the school established by Philip II where the philosopher Aristotle taught the young Alexander the Great.
+- Visit the Nymphaeum of Mieza where the philosopher Aristotle taught the young Alexander the Great.

-• Travel to ancient Dion, located in the foothills of Mount Olympos, the sacred city of the Macedonians built in honour of the god Zeus.
+- Journey to ancient Dion in the foothills of Mount Olympos, the sacred sanctuary of the Macedonians dedicated to the god Zeus and the Nymphs.

-• Explore ancient cities of the Chalcidice Peninsula: Olynthos and Stageira, birthplace of Aristotle.
+- Marvel at the ruins of the once powerful ancient cities of Olynthos and Stageira, birthplace of Aristotle.

-• Wander the Roman Via Egnatia (erected 146 to 120 BCE) visiting the great cities of Pella, Philippi, Thessaloniki and Amphipolis.
+- Travel the Roman Via Egnatia to visit the landmark Hellenistic cities of Pella, Philippi, Thessaloniki and Amphipolis.

-• Visit the mysterious Sanctuary of the Great Gods on the island of Samothrace.
+- Spend time at the numinous Sanctuary of the Great Gods on the island of Samothrace.

-• Conclude with 2 nights on the island of Lemnos visiting the Sanctuary of the Kabeiroi, theatre of Hephaistia and the dramatic site of Poliochni.
+- Conclude with 2 nights on the island of Lemnos visiting the Sanctuary of the Kabeiroi, theatre of Hephaistia and the dramatic Bronze Age site of Poliochni.

 Itinerary

-The following itinerary describes daily activities which may change or be rotated and/or modified in order to accommodate alterations in opening hours, road conditions, flight and ferry schedules.
-Participants will receive a final itinerary together with their tour documents prior to departure.
+The following itinerary describes daily activities which may change in order to accommodate alterations in opening hours, road conditions and ferry schedules.
 The tour includes breakfast daily, lunches & evening meals indicated in the detailed itinerary where: B=breakfast, L=lunch (on several days this will be a boxed/picnic lunch) and D=dinner.

 Thessaloniki - 1 night

-Meeting Point: The tour commences at 3.00 pm in the foyer of the City Hotel located in the heart of the city.
-We commence the tour with a short Welcome Meeting, followed by an orientation walk – our first taste of Thessaloniki, one of the longest continually inhabited cities in Europe, the city that survived.
-We will encounter the monuments, and the scars, of the rise and fall of empires around every corner, as well as the charm and sophistication of a uniquely Greek version of modern European style.
-This evening we enjoy a Welcome Dinner at a local restaurant.
-(Overnight Thessaloniki) D
+Meeting Point: The tour commences at 3.00 pm in the foyer of the centrally located City Hotel.
+We begin with a short Welcome Meeting, followed by an orientation walk – our first taste of Thessaloniki.
+We will encounter the monuments, and the scars, of its long unbroken history around every corner as well as the uniquely Greek modern European style.
+This evening we enjoy a Welcome Dinner at a local (Overnight Thessaloniki) D

 Kastoria – 2 nights

-• Pella, Capital of the ancient Greek Kingdom of Macedon: Archaeological Site & Museum
+- Pella, the new capital of the ancient Greek Kingdom of Macedon: Archaeological Site & Museum

 In the afternoon, we explore the Open-Air Museum of Dispilio on the southern shore of Lake Orestiada.
-Dispilio is one of Europe’s oldest and most significant Neolithic lake settlements and was in continuous use from 6000 to 1200 BCE.
-Among the remarkable finds were bone flutes, one made of human bone and a wooden tablet that has been securely dated to ca. 5260 BCE.
-The tablet is engraved with symbols that appear to be a form of writing, an identification confirmed by the fact that many ceramic pieces, engraved with similar symbols and dated to the same period, were also found.
-The tablet challenges the previous assumption of scholars that writing developed in Sumer (earliest known civilisation in Mesopotamia) about 3500 BCE.
+Dispilio is one of Europe’s most significant Neolithic lake settlements; it was in continuous use from 6000 to 1200 BCE.
+Among the remarkable finds are a flute made of human bone and a wooden tablet engraved with symbols that appear to be a form of writing.
+The tablet challenges the previous assumption that writing developed in Sumer (Mesopotamia) about 3500 BCE.
 (Overnight Kastoria) B

 Naousa – 1 night